maximgorbatyuk/project-documents/document-architect-prompt.md

    **Quality status** — classify each doc as `central`, `ok`, `stale-risk`, `duplicate`, `generated`, `scaffold`, or `placeholder`.
 Generated release files and intentionally tiny local README files may be left alone if they are serving their purpose.

    **Pattern conformance** — check against every item in the "Writing patterns to apply" section above.
-Note which patterns are missing per file.
+Note which patterns are missing per file. **Specifically verify that AGENTS.md contains the "docs change with the code" rule (writing pattern #19) with a concrete trigger → doc-to-update mapping.
+If it is missing or aspirational-only, flag as `[missing-pattern]` and add it during repair.**

    **Completeness** — list any required-output-structure files that are missing entirely.